CodecoolGlobal/ask-mate-oop-java-arvamartin/README.md

 ## Acknowledgments

 - [PostgreSQL](https://www.postgresql.org/) for the database.
-- Spring Boot for the backend framework.
+- SpringBoot for the backend framework.
 - [React](https://reactjs.org/) for the frontend library.
 - [Node.js](https://nodejs.org/) for the runtime environment.